CodeHubOrg/organisations-database/README.md

 * You'll need a recent copy of node from: https://nodejs.org/
 * Run: `npm install` to install dependencies.

+Currently there are two different build processes in place, one for building the app, so you can afterwards run it in dev mod with hot module replacement working, and one for building the app to run in production.
+(There is probably a better way of configuring webpack, so you would not need to different steps, but for the moment I am glad HMR is working at all!)

+To enable HMR,
+* Run: `npm run buildHMR`, then
 * Run: `npm run dev` to run the app and view it on http://localhost:3000

 For running in production mode: